 Do you know what you are looking for in a home?
 List your needs first, such as the number of bedrooms, yard size (to accommodate children, garden, etc., or perhaps a yard isn’t desired and would be a headache you don’t need), one-story or two, garage, area amenities and schools are considerations.

 You know what you need and want; now how much money do you qualify for?
 This is called loan pre-qualification, and is the first step in the loan process.
-It’s generally a quick conversation with a loan officer, or loan originator, who will ask about income, marital status, credit score, etc., in order to determine if and for how much you qualify.
-Before you talk with a loan officer, find out your credit score from one of any of the three major credit rating companies: Experian, TransUnion and Equifax.
+It’s generally a quick conversation with a loan officer, or loan originator, who will ask about income, marital status, credit score, etc., in order to determine if and for how much you qualify for.

 Once you qualify, documentation will be needed to verify the information provided and aid in the loan approval process.
-This will include items such as tax returns, work history, other income, child support or divorce decree, and current rental or mortgage information.
+This will include items such as tax returns, paystubs, W2s, work history, bank statements, child support or divorce decree, and current rental or mortgage information.
+Each loan file is unique, additional documentation may be requested depending on your unique situation.
+For example, if you have a bankruptcy reporting on your credit report; a copy of the bankruptcy documents will be needed.

-When your loan amount is approved, you can begin home shopping with confidence.
+When you are pre-approved for a mortgage than you can begin home shopping with confidence.
 Real estate agents are professionals who know what properties would be a great fit, given your property preferences, sometimes even before the listings go “on market,” giving you an edge over people without loan pre-approval and an agent at their side.

 Enjoy the process of home shopping.
 Your agent may send you listings from the MLS (Multiple Listing Service – a database of available homes), that you can peruse at your computer, but nothing beats seeing the real thing.
 Go look at homes.
 Get a feel for the location and neighborhood.
 Walk around inside the house.
 Could this be your new home?
 If you think so, put in an offer.
 Your agent will help you create an offer letter.
 If accepted by the seller, escrow opens and the next phase begins.

 Escrow is a neutral third-party company that holds funds and regulates payment transactions for both the buyer and seller.
 The initial escrow account deposit will be “earnest money,” or a good faith deposit, that you, as a buyer, will pledge, thus creating a contract.
-This earnest money can be used towards the purchase price, towards the closing costs or if you are getting a zero down home loan, then it can be refunded to you at closing.
+This earnest money can be used towards the down payment, or towards the closing costs.
+You may even be able to get the earnest money refunded to you at closing.
 The amount and terms will be written into your contract.

 Don’t forget, your agent is there to assist you in all aspects of the home-buying process, from home search to paperwork to closing escrow and keys in hand.
 Call Federal Home Loan Centers to speak with a loan officer at 877-432-5626.